-Is protecting my device with T-Mobile phone insurance worth it?
+T-Mobile phone insurance: Everything you need to know

 T-Mobile's coverage has significantly improved over the years, and today this carrier offers some of the best cell phone plans out there.
 There's no better time to join un-carrier, especially if you're a heavy data user and want to start taking advantage of 5G.
 In fact, T-Mobile is the nation's leader in 5G coverage and has some of the most ambitious plans to continue building out its 5G spectrum throughout the country with increased speed and capacity.

-If you just purchased a new 5G phone like the iPhone 13 or you're considering making the switch to T-Mobile, adding T-Mobile phone insurance is a great way to protect your shiny new device should anything go wrong.
+If you just purchased a new 5G phone like the Samsung Galaxy S22 or you're considering making the switch to T-Mobile, adding T-Mobile phone insurance is a great way to protect your shiny new device should anything go wrong.
 Though most of us overlook phone protection plans, here's what you need to know to make the right decision for you.

 What is T-Mobile phone insurance?